 What currency of money is most commonly used in Costa Rica?

 US Dollars and Costa Rican Colones are both widely used and accepted.
-It is advantageous to have both on hand -
+It is advantageous to have both on hand - depending on circumstances.

 Are ATM's available?
 Can I use Credit Cards?

 There are several ATM machines located throughout Jaco but only a few of them dispense your choice of local colones or US dollars.
 Credit cards are widely accepted (but not everywhere).
 There are also a couple of exchange places and regular banks on the main strip.

 Do I need to speak Spanish to get by in Jaco?